Fort Lee Air Force Station: History

 The DC-04 and the 20th Air Division were inactivated on 1 March 1983 by Air Defense, Tactical Air Command (ADTAC).
 With its inactivation, Fort Lee Air Force Station was closed.
-After its closure, the site was taken over by other Federal Government agencies, and is now houses several such offices.
+After its closure, the site was taken over by other Federal Government agencies, and it now houses several such offices.
 Only the orderly room, mess hall and one barracks building still stand of the Air Force station.